Peanut Butter Banana Muffins

 - I highly recommend using natural peanut butter as it has better flavor and includes just 2 ingredients — peanuts and salt.

 - To freeze, cool muffins completely and freeze in an air tight container for up to 3 months.
-Thaw overnight in the refrigerator or at room temperature.
+Thaw overnight in the refrigerator.

 Nutrition